 After defeating Bremondt, Kyle and I were both confused when the game carried on by allowing one of his Mystics to cast her spell, even though the battle rightly should have stopped!
 Moments later, Bremondt got up and used an invocation to turn his curse againt himself: now he was a dragon, though thankfully his followers were gone.
 Why the game had allowed the Mystic to cast the spell before Bremondt’s death scene, I can’t imagine.
 Obviously it wouldn’t have done so if the battle had been fully over, so it feel like it was a glitch.

 Unfortunately for me (I was in control at the time), both Ramza – thanks his shitty defence – and Cid – thanks to his being surrounded – were dead on the ground with identical death timers.
 When Arthur’s attempts to save them failed, I had to restart.
 Kyle’s attempt at the two fights went similarly for Ramza, but Cid stayed on his feet.
-To our surprise, Beowful even pitched in by trying to revive Ramza on his own AI, and he later tried to revive Agrias when the dragon Bremondt killed her too, but he never succeeded on either.
+To our surprise, Beowful even pitched in by trying to revive Ramza on his own AI, and he later tried to revive Agrias when the dragon Bremondt killed her too!
+Oh, sure, neither of his attempts worked, but the effort was appreciate!
 Ramza, who had to be revived by Josephine, finally finished the fight on his own, leading to an odd moment where Bremondt was replaced with a corpse (a wing, like all dragons) only to pop back in as a full dragon and then explode back to his human form, moments later?
 The remake team should have known how to do better, they’ve got a half dozen examples of this sequence done right all over the game!
 Anyways, good: the party doesn’t have to explain a dead dragon and now only has to explain their murder of the liege lord of Lionel.
 Much better.

 After a final exchange between Bremondt and Beowulf (“Reis… is… mine…” “Reis belongs to no one.”), the party went off into the castle to find their missing teammate.
 After this, both Beowful and Reis rejoined the party, even going through the process of offering to join you again – you have to re-confirm them joining the party and everything!
-Your prize, besides narrative satisfaction and the Genji Armour, was a collection of accessories, including the relatively rare Sortilége accessory for women.
-This was an example of the Perfume line of accessories that are otherwise only available via multiplayer or by Poaching monsters.
-The Sortilége granted automatic Protect and Shell at the start of battle, though I don’t remember if and how we used it.
+Your prize, besides narrative satisfaction and the aforementioned Genji Armour, was a collection of accessories, including the relatively rare Sortilége accessory for women.
+This was an example of the Perfume line of accessories that are otherwise only available via multiplayer or by Poaching monsters with the right skill.
+The Sortilége granted automatic Protect and Shell at the start of battle, which is decent, though I don’t remember if and how we used it.

 While we’re here, I just wanted to point out that, over the course of the game, we’ve seen all three major dukes of Ivalice drop dead, along with a Marquis, not one but two Celebrants of Lionel, the pope, nearly the entire house of Beoulve, plus a number of other high-ranking persons, both plot-relevant and narratively faceless.
 And don’t forget that time we led and entire year’s worth of young nobility into exile!
 Hey, remember when Ramza’s school sent him and Jerkface to stand on a wall for a while, so they not only never went back to school, but overthrew society?
 That was great.

 In the finished version, the wizard is still no mean threat, as he reveals a hidden thirteenth auracite (based on the sometimes-accepted thirteenth zodiac symbol, Ophichius), and turns into a superboss Lucavi.
-To make the fight even harder, he’s the game’s only source of the final summon spell, Zodiark, who can only be earned Blue Magic/Ultima-style by a summoner, by taking and surviving a hit!
-To compensate for this mess, the game gives you a Guest ally, Byblos the demon from FFV, who joins the party after the fight, all without a word.
+To make the fight even harder, he’s the game’s only source of the final summon spell, Zodiark, who can only be earned Blue Magic/Ultima-style by a Summoner, by taking and surviving a hit!
+To compensate for this mess, the game gives you a Guest ally, Byblos the demon from FFV, who joins the party during the fight and stays with you after the fact, all without a word.
 It all sounds very strange.
 In any event, after this superboss is cleared, Midlight’s Deep cycles infinitely for anyone who cares to grind there.

 Kyle and I were hanging out two days in a row for Session 4, and I believe this marked the end of the first day.
 The second day would be abbreviated.
 Our final task before the endgame at Orbonne was to wrap up Cloud’s sidequest, and that meant a cross-country trip to Sal Ghidos.
 During the walk, we finished Cid’s training as a Sword Saint and moved him over to Knight.
-It was obvious that he wouldn’t get out of it before the end of the game, but it was the logical thing to do in case we were wrong.
-He needed the Equip Swords ability if we were going to put him anywhere but Sword Saint or Knight, after all!
+It was obvious that he wouldn’t get out of it before the end of the game, but getting Equip Swords was the logical thing to do in case we were wrong.
 We also switched Arthur to Samurai, since he had essentially finished in Monk and we had nowhere else to put him.
 This was definitely a mistake, and not just for the reasons we cited when we took him out of Samurai to begin with.
 Kyle would later joke about how Arthur, with his Samurai Speed stat of 8, somehow ended up looking pathetic in a party with speeds of 9 or higher, even though 8 would have been upper-tier in any other setup!